vincentmuriithi/AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+<center> <h1>AirBnB clone - MySQL</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This repository contains a command interpreter for the Holberton Airbnb project, as well as applications for web deployment.
+The console can be run from the command line and to create, manipulate, and store class objects in a JSON format or using a MySQL database.
+You'll also find a series of Flask web applications used for deployment of dynamic web content.

 ---